turingschool/front-end-curriculum/lessons/redux-round-two.md

 What components do you foresee being necessary?
 What actions?
 How are these going to be organized?

 **Components**
   - Add Todo Form
   - List of Todos
   - Todo Item
   - Filter(s)
   - Footer

 Thinking back to our first look at Redux, we know that each component is to render something to the DOM based on state, and they will have behavior called "actions" that pass along information to update that state.
 Let's break down what our components need to facilitate functionality.

 **AddTodo:**
-  - State:
+  State:
     - None.
 (It's an input field and a button.
 Nothing about the rendering is changed based on user interaction)

-  - Actions: "ADD_TODO"
+  -Actions: "ADD_TODO"

    We have a form with a submit button, on click we need it to grab the value from the input field.
 Our action object would look something like this: